 An inspiration to so many activists around the world, Joyce is an internationally recognized speaker and author of numerous publications.
 In 2009, The American Bar Association Tort Trial & Insurance Practice Section (TIPS) Animal Law Committee honored Joyce with the Excellence in the Advancement of Animal Law Award.
 In 2010, Joyce was invited on a 12-day, seven-city speaking tour in Australia sponsored by father-daughter team Brian and Ondine Sherman of Voiceless – the Animal Protection Institute.
 One of her recent publications of influence is her double volume “A Brief History of Animal Law, Part II (1985-2011),” published in the Stanford Journal of Animal Law and Policy.
 In addition to her many publications, Joyce has been quoted far and wide, including in the New York Times, Science Magazine, Washington Post, USA Today, Christian Science Monitor, the Sydney Morning Herald, Sunday Telegraph, Guardian, and People magazine.
 She is currently co-writing two animal law books.

 Although Animal Legal Defense Fund remains the only specifically animal law-focused organization, today most animal protection groups have lawyers and a legal strategy, something Joyce recommended that they do as early as 1986.
-In addition, there are now over 180 student chapters of the Animal Legal Defense Fund in law schools across the U.S. and Canada, and more than 142 law schools now teach an animal law class; 12 animal conferences are held annually, and eight animal law journals are being published.
+In addition, there are now 202 student chapters of the Animal Legal Defense Fund in law schools across the U.S. and internationally, and 167 law schools in the U.S. and Canada now teach an animal law course; 12 animal conferences are held annually, and eight animal law journals are being published.
 In 2008, Animal Legal Defense Fund entered into collaboration with Lewis & Clark Law School in Portland, Oregon to create the first-of-its-kind Center for Animal Law Studies, which offers students a world class program in which to study animal law.

 The future of animal law will include taking our case to the citizens, Joyce says.
 Consumers can be strong advocates for the animals and we can help them to make healthy and compassionate choices.
 And, she adds, “I don’t eat my clients.”
 Through her strength and humility, her persistent advocacy and clear leadership, Joyce Tischler is a force for change.